 Georgia Hazelnut Improvement Project

-The Georgia Hazelnut Improvement Project (G-HIP) is a $7.3 million five-year project (2015-2022) funded and implemented by the Global Development Alliance (GDA) (USAID, Ferrero and CNFA) to increase the sustainable capacity and private sector development of the hazelnut industry in Georgia.
+The Georgia Hazelnut Improvement Project (G-HIP) is a $7.3 million five-year project (2015-2022) funded and implemented by a Global Development Alliance (GDA) between USAID, Ferrero and CNFA to increase the sustainable capacity and private sector development of the hazelnut industry in Georgia.

 Hazelnuts represent Georgia’s largest agricultural export by value and support the livelihoods of more than 50,000 growers and processors, but due to inconsistent quality and lack of market distinction, Georgian hazelnuts often sell at lower prices.
-The Alliance transforms and streamlines the hazelnut value chain to improve the quality of Georgian hazelnuts.
+G-HIP works to transform and streamline the hazelnut value chain to improve the quality of Georgian hazelnuts.

 - Capacity Building and Association Development: G-HIP provides training to beneficiaries such as the Georgian Hazelnut Growers Association (GHGA) and the Hazelnut Exporters and Processors Association (HEPA) to strengthen the capacity of the country’s existing drying and storage infrastructure and maximize impact in the sector.

 - Increased Productivity and Competitiveness: G-HIP implements activities to mitigate inefficient value chain dynamics, including the introduction of a post-harvest quality incentive system, technology upgrades to post-harvest infrastructure and improved access to finance for value chain stakeholders.